ryanaslett/drupalcicontrib/CONTRIBUTING.md

 to those default values (Set by various DCI_NAMESPACED environment variables) someday this will also include command line switches as another source of configuration.
-The third step is to ‘override_config’ -&gt; *any* values that were specified in the build.yml file can be considered to be “hard coded” and will always take precedence over environment variables and defaults.
+The third step is to ‘override_config’ -> *any* values that were specified in the build.yml file can be considered to be “hard coded” and will always take precedence over environment variables and defaults.
 The final step is to inject any remaining service dependencies into the plugin so that it has whatever